-In order to avoid a sinus infection after a common cold, you can try a couple of easy home remedies.
+In order to avoid a sinus infection after the flu or a common cold, you can try a couple of easy home remedies.
 Try taking a steamy shower or a warm bath in the evening before going to bed.
 The steam can help loosen the mucus from your nose and make it easier for you to breathe.
 Another way is to add a couple of drops of peppermint oil into a bowl of hot water and breathe in the steam.
 Peppermint is a natural remedy that can help soothe your nasal passages.
 Drinking a cup of warm peppermint tea can do the same trick.
 Nasal saline wash can also help keep your nasal passages clear by rinsing out the mucus from your nose.

 These home remedies can provide some temporary relief from your cold, but if you notice your cold turning into a sinus infection, you should seek professional help.
 If you have a persistent or recurrent sinus infection then you should visit a certified ENT physician to help determine the cause of the problem.

 Despite being commonly known as a “sinus infection”, the symptoms of sinusitis are not always caused by an infection.
 Repetitive sinus infections can be a sign of seasonal allergies or structural problems that make the sinus and nasal lining swell.
 Therefore, recurrent or persistent sinus infections don’t usually respond to antibiotics.

 If you’re suffering from a persistent or recurrent sinus infection, don’t wait!
 The earlier you reach out for help, the earlier you’ll be able to breathe freely again.
 Confirm an appointment with Dr. Pasha today!